TALK TO SALES

 • Hospitality and food workers

-While non-exempt employees are typically paid hourly wages, it’s not required in order for an employee to fall under the non-exempt category.
-In addition to hourly pay, non-exempt employees can also be paid on a commission or salary basis, as long as the compensation meets minimum wage requirements.
+Hourly employees aren’t necessarily the same as non-exempt workers.
+While non-exempt employees typically receive an hourly wage, it's not a requirement for an employee to be non-exempt.
+You can pay non-exempt employees a commission or salary if the compensation meets minimum wage requirements.

 How does exemption status affect wages?

-Non-exempt employees must be paid the federal minimum wage of $7.25 per hour, but some states with a higher cost of living have set minimum wages above the federal base.
-For example, 26 U.S. states3 have increased their minimum wage in 2022, so the threshold will change in certain areas.
+Non-exempt workers must receive at least the federal minimum wage of $7.25 per hour.
+But, some states with a higher cost of living have minimum wages above the federal base.
+Currently, 34 U.S. states have a higher minimum salary threshold than the federal amount3.

-These employees are eligible for overtime pay, which is calculated as 1.5 times their basic rate for every hour they work above a standard 40-hour workweek.
-Highly compensated non-exempt employees who make $107,432 or more per year aren’t required to be paid overtime.
+You must follow the federal overtime pay requirement for these employees, which is 1.5 times their regular pay rate for every hour they work over a 40-hour workweek.
+However, you aren’t federally required to pay highly compensated non-exempt employees who make $132,964 or more annually (rising to $151.164 annually in 2025) overtime.

-It is possible to have a salaried employee that is also non-exempt.
-This happens if you have employees who don’t meet job duty requirements, earn less than $684 per week or $35,568 per year, or have certain deductions taken from their salary, putting them under the necessary thresholds.
-If this is the case, they may be eligible for overtime pay.
+It’s possible to have a non-exempt salaried employee.
+This happens if you have employees who don't meet the job duty requirements, earn less than $844 per week or $43,888 per year, or have pay deductions that bring them under the salary thresholds.
+In these cases, they may be eligible for the overtime rate.

 What are the penalties for misclassifying an employee?

-Furthermore, if you intentionally or repeatedly misclassify employees as exempt are subject to up to $1,000 in civil penalties for each violation.
-You may also be criminally prosecuted, making you subject to a fine of up to $10,000 and/or jail time.
+You could also face costly compliance violations.
+If you intentionally or repeatedly misclassify employees as exempt, you may have to pay up to $1,000 in civil penalties for each offense.
+Criminal prosecution is also a possible disciplinary action, resulting in a fine of up to $10,000 and/or jail time.

 How you can offer health benefits to exempt and non-exempt employees

-No federal regulations require you to provide the same benefit coverage to all employees.
-However, if you’re considering offering different health benefits to different employees based on exemption status, you must do it legally.
+No federal law requires you to provide the same benefits to all your employees.
+But, if you're considering offering different health benefits to different employees based on exemption status, you must do it legally.

-Employers that want to offer specific employee benefits or different benefits to different employees must base their decisions on “bona fide employment-based classifications.”
+Business owners wanting to offer specific employee benefits or different perks to various workers must use “bona fide employment-based classifications.”

 For instance, you could offer different levels of benefits based on employee classes like: